Sheaves on weighted projective planes and modular forms: Rank 1 and 2 torsion free sheaves on weighted projective planes

-We can now classify all rank 2 $\mu$-stable toric vector bundles on $\PP$.
-Recall that we fix the standard polarization $\O_\mathbf{P}(1)$ on $\mathbf{P}$ and a generating sheaf of the form $\cE := \bigoplus_{u=0}^{E-1} \O_\PP(-u)$ on $\PP$, where $E \in \Z_{>0}$ is divisible by the least common multiple $m$ of $a,b,c$.
-Let $P_\cE(-,t)$ be the modified Hilbert polynomial with respect to the polarization $\O_\mathbf{P}(1)$ and generating sheaf $\cE$ as fixed at the beginning of this section.
+We can now classify all rank 2 $\mu$-stable toric locally free sheaves on $\PP$.
+Let $P_\cE(\cdot,t)$ be the modified Hilbert polynomial with respect to $\O_\mathbf{P}(1)$ and $\cE$ as introduced at the beginning of this section.
 Note that $\O_\mathbf{P}(1)$ pulls back to $\O_\PP(m)$ on $\PP$.
-(See Section 4.2 for the definition of the common divisors $d$, $d_{ij}$ and the common multiple $m$.)
+(Recall the definition of the common divisors $d$, $d_{ij}$ and the common multiple $m$ from Section 4.2.)
 The modified slope $\mu$ of any torsion free sheaf on $\PP$ is defined to be the ratio of the linear and quadratic terms of its modified Hilbert polynomial.